-- No work is allowed within the marked zone other than for 2 team personnel to fit auxiliary lights, using hand-held tools and under the supervision of rally officials at all times. - The 2 team personnel may enter the zone only after their respective car has entered the time control and must leave immediately after the auxiliary lights have been fitted. - The extra lights may be transported to the zone in a service car.
+- No work is allowed within the marked zone other than for 2 team personnel to fit auxiliary lights, using hand-held tools and under the supervision of rally officials at all times. - The 2 team personnel may enter the zone only after their respective car has entered the time control and must leave immediately after the auxiliary lights have been fitted. - The extra lights and tools to fix them may be transported to the zone in a service car.